 The Attorney General’s Office is afforded $1.5 million in recurring funds for its Statewide Violent Crimes Prosecution Task Force and $1 million in nonrecurring funds for grants for residential and emergency housing for minor victims of human trafficking.

+The budget includes a provision that allows earnings limitations not to apply when a retiree in the South Carolina Police Officers Retirement System returns to covered employment in a critical needs law enforcement position as determined by the Law Enforcement Training Council.

 The Department of Corrections is afforded $4.5 million from the Capital Reserve Fund for deferred maintenance and capital projects.

 $30 million is provided from the Capital Reserve Fund for the Disaster Relief and Resilience Reserve Fund.

+A provision is included in the budget that establishes within the Department of Environmental Services a Dam Repair Assistance Fund used for issuing grants that can cover up to 75 percent of the total cost to correct deficiencies in high and significant hazard dams regulated under the Dams and Reservoir Safety Act.

-75The Department of Administration is appropriated $1 in nonrecurring funds for first responder communications modernization and $1 million in recurring funds and $4 million in nonrecurring funds for cybersecurity and asset protection systems.
+The Department of Administration is appropriated $1 in nonrecurring funds for first responder communications modernization and $1 million in recurring funds and $4 million in nonrecurring funds for cybersecurity and asset protection systems.

+A budget provision establishes the South Carolina University Cyber Leadership Council to position the state as a national leader in cyber readiness through education, research, and community engagement.

+The Adjutant General receives $3.3 million in nonrecurring funds for armory revitalization.

 The Department of Veterans’ Affairs receives $1 million in nonrecurring funds for the Veteran Trust Fund, and $2 million in recurring funds and $8 million in nonrecurring funds for the Military Enhancement Plan Fund, and $1.3 million in nonrecurring funds for the M.J.
 “Dolly” Cooper State Veterans’ Cemetery.

 Veteran homes are afforded $25.5 million in recurring funds for inherent costs and $49 million from the Capital Reserve Fund for capital improvements.